 We also store your list of Plex Friends and the sharing settings you configured if you allow them to access one or more of your libraries.

 We store the basic information about the libraries you’ve created on your Plex Media Server.
 This includes the name of the library, what type it is (Music, Movie, etc), scanner, agent, language, and dates it was created, updated, last scanned, and deleted.
 This information is used in order to display the sharing settings page.

 If you use the Plex It! bookmarklet, we store the videos you’ve saved to your queue.
 We also store the list of recommendations you received from other users.

 We collect and store additional information required for certain features to function.
 This includes:

 Plex uses your IP address to roughly estimate where our customers are when using our services.

-In addition to the information described above, Plex collects anonymized data when users interact with our services.
+In addition to the information described above, Plex collects anonymised data when users interact with our services.
 This includes:

 Example: what we collect when someone performs a search

-Example: what we collect when someone plays a movie from the pre-play screen
+Example: what we collect when someone plays a film from the pre-play screen

 |Number of User Accounts with Server Access||2|